abhishekg785/Schmooze/README.md

 Check for node version by using node --version in your terminal (v >= 4.3.0).

 <h3>Step 5</h3>
+cd into the project directory.<br/>
-"sudo npm install" to install all the node dependencies required by the project.
+Run "sudo npm install" to install all the node dependencies required by the project.
+Run node bin/www to run the project.<br/>

+<h2>Please create an issue if anything goes wrong with the project.</h2>